A referral pathway built around your patient

 How long is the waiting time for an assessment?

-Waiting times vary.
+Waiting times vary with demand.
 Please contact the clinic directly for current availability.
 For infants with significant feeding difficulties or weight gain concerns, please indicate this when booking and we will endeavour to prioritise accordingly.

 The Tongue Tie Toolbox is the educational platform founded by Kate and Justin Roche, providing structured professional development for IBCLCs, feeding therapists, physiotherapists, bodyworkers, and other practitioners working with tongue tie patients.
 Courses cover assessment methodology, functional evaluation, pre- and post-operative management, and the integrated care approach developed at NTTC over nearly two decades of specialist practice.